jorgehenao09/storibanktest/README.md

 # Stori Test
 Stori Test is a basic Android app where a user can authenticate or create an user and see their lastest movements in the bank.
-The newest changes will be on develop branch.
+The newest changes you will find on develop branch.

 The google-services.json will be shared by email.